violetwei/Event-Registration-App/README.md

-# Event-Registration Application
+# Event Registration System Application

-## Description of the Event Registration System
+## Description

 #### We assume that the following description is elicited from stakeholders (e.g., potential customers):